rilopez/rilopez.com/content/books/make-it-stick.md

  * How you see yourself and your abilities( see [Carol Dweck's book growth mindset](/books/growth-mindset.md))
  * Level of _language fluency and reading ability_
  * Structure building: the act, as we encounter new material, of extracting the salient ideas and constructing a coherent mental framework out of them.
-This framework are something scalled mental models or mental maps.
+This framework are something [called mental models or mental maps.
 High structure builders learn new material better than low structure-builders.
  * Rule learner vs example learner